kp18-cpu/Complete_Risk_Assessment_of_NVIDIA/README.md

 Our thorough study leads us to advise NVIDIA on the following strategic moves:
 * **Increase Security Investment:** Raise the security budget to at least 0.1% of income (about \$130 million), which would still be below industry averages but would offer a more robust security posture given NVIDIA's vital position in the AI ecosystem and value of its intellectual property.
-* **Prioritize Weakest Control Areas:** Focus immediate attention on strengthening insider threat management in R&D settings utilizing sophisticated behavioral analytics and all-encompassing data loss prevention[cite: 283].
-Also, strengthen supply chain security with blockchain-based component validation and ongoing monitoring [cite: 284], and standardize firmware security across all product lines with automated update systems and consistent secure boot implementation.
+* **Prioritize Weakest Control Areas:** Focus immediate attention on strengthening insider threat management in R&D settings utilizing sophisticated behavioral analytics and all-encompassing data loss prevention283.
+Also, strengthen supply chain security with blockchain-based component validation and ongoing monitoring 284, and standardize firmware security across all product lines with automated update systems and consistent secure boot implementation.
 * **Implement Phased Approach:** Follow the phased implementation strategy described in this paper to prioritize important hazards and guarantee that the company can efficiently absorb the changes.
 * **Establish Comprehensive Risk Transfer Strategy:** With an expected annual cost of \$12.6 million, apply the advised risk transfer strategy through cybersecurity insurance to handle risks that cannot be directly reduced with technical controls.
-* **Enhance Non-Technical Controls:** Strengthen non-technical controls through complete security awareness and instruction programs [cite: 288], strong policies and practices with well-defined roles and obligations [cite: 289], complete third-party risk control [cite: 253], and improved physical security protocols.
+* **Enhance Non-Technical Controls:** Strengthen non-technical controls through complete security awareness and instruction programs 288, strong policies and practices with well-defined roles and obligations 289, complete third-party risk control 253, and improved physical security protocols.
 * **Regularly Reassess Security Posture:** Create a continuous security assessment system to routinely assess the performance of put-in-place controls and modify the security plan as necessary to handle changing corporate needs and developing risks.

 ## Next Steps